oknozor/rust-web-showcase/movie-night-book/src/common_crate.md

 We will also need to serialize and deserialise to and from json.
 For that we will use the amazing [serde](https://serde.rs/) crate.

-First we need to add the serde dependency to our `movie-night-common` crate.
+First we need to add the serde dependency to our `movie-night-backend` crate.
 Add the following line to `movie-night-common/Cargo.toml` :

 ```toml